I am not a product designer, startup entrepreneur, or engineer. Seven years ago, I stumbled into wearing all of these hats because I wanted to

 I really like Bram Kanstein’s stack from

-A few things to note about no-code stacks as you start building your own applications:
+A few things to note about no-code stacks as you start building your own no-code applications:

 Some of the tools can be old